 Less can be more.
 Before developing your brand, consider how fixed it needs to be.
 There should be some “must follow” rules, but also some flexibility too.
 Brand guidelines should not stifle creativity but enhance it instead.

 When there are no brand guidelines and no rules in place on how to use a company’s branding, you will confuse your audience.
 Ensure you’re being proactive about where and how others are using your brand elements.

 Brands that are consistently presented are 3 to 4 times more likely to experience brand visibility.
 The average revenue increase attributed to personalised content is 48%.

 RELAXING ONCE BRANDING IS COMPLETE

-The new brand design is complete, and it looks great, however this is far from being the end of the journey.
+The new visual identity has been completed and it looks great, however this is far from being the end of the journey.
 Think about why you have undertaken this exercise and consider how best to extend your reach with the right marketing strategy.

 Doing it our way